cosmicjs/agency-template/README.md

 ✨ NEW: 👤 User management powered by the User Management Block

-✨ NEW: ✉️ Contact form and email messaging powered by the Contact Form Block
+✨ NEW: ✉️ Contact form powered by the Contact Form Block

 🛒 Product management and checkout using Stripe